 In the spirit of Thanksgiving, how about sharing your wealth?
 I'm not talking about opening your checkbook or wrapping a shiny, blinky thing for the office toy drive.

-The kind of giving I'm talking about is entirely different: I propose that this year, you give thanks by paying it forward.
+The kind of giving I'm talking about is entirely different: This year -- as I do every year -- I propose that all Motley Fool readers give thanks by paying it forward.

 Six degrees of reparation

 This modified pay-it-forward idea is based on the movie of the same name.
 In the flick, a young boy gets a lofty social studies homework assignment: to better humankind in some way.
 His plan is to perform a selfless act of kindness for three people.
 But afterwards, instead of paying the favor back to him, the recipients are asked to do a favor for someone else -- to pay it forward.
 If his theory works, then kindnesses will be paid forward ad infinitum.

 Of course, there's a catch: The "it" in the pay-it-forward movement must be something that recipients cannot, or think they cannot, do for themselves that would truly improve the recipients' lives.
 It's not always a cakewalk for the giver to deliver, either.

 I won't ask you to hand over the keys to your Jaguar or write a letter of forgiveness to a longtime nemesis.
 Those selfless acts play great on the big screen, but you can do better for yourself and humanity.